mpechen/wibaf/doc/adaptation_techniques/index.md

 # Adaptation Techniques
-According to [Knutov09](dx.doi.org/10.1080/13614560902801608), the techniques to perform adaptation can be classified in the following taxonomy:
+According to [Knutov09](dx.doi.org/10.1080/13614560902801608), adaptive techniques refer to methods of providing adaptation.
+Those techniques can be classified in the following taxonomy:
 * Content adaptation techniques
     * Inserting/Removing fragments
 	* Altering fragments